irena-flextool/flextool/docs/how_to.md

 Considerations on the rolling times:

-- The `rolling_jump` and `rolling_horizon` have to be large enough to make the solve faster.
+- The `rolling_jump` and `rolling_horizon` have to be large enough to make the model faster.
 If too small intervals are used, the creation of solves and moving data from solve to another might take too much time.
 - If you are not using 1 hour timesteps, preferably use multiples of the timestep you are using as the `rolling_jump` and `rolling_horizon`.
 The steps included in each solve are calculated by summing the step durations until they are larger or equal to the hours given.
 So, if multiples are not used, the rolls might not be exactly the same size.
 - The model can roll over timeblock and period jumps, which might cause some issues if storage constraints are used.
 Using timeblock length or its multiples is therefore recommended.
 For example, the `rolling_jump` could be a half of a timeblock and the `rolling_horizon` whole timeblock or `rolling_jump` a timeblock and `rolling_horizon` three timeblocks.
+Of course, when running e.g. a full year dispatch, there is only one timeblock of 8760 hours, which makes the choices more simple.

 Considerations on storage parameters:

-- `storage_solve_horizon_method` is the preferred way of binding storage values with the `storage_state_start_end_method`: *start*.
-It binds the storage values or prices of the end of *horizon* not the end of *jump*.
-This allows the output values to be more flexible.
+- `storage_solve_horizon_method` *use_reference_value* or *use_reference_price* are the preferred means to bind storage values.
+They can be used together with the `storage_state_start_end_method`: *start*, which would then set the initial storage state.
+These methods bind either the storage value or the storage price at the end of *horizon* (not the end of *jump*).
+This allows the storage to use the part of the horizon that is not output to improve the behaviour of the storage in the part that is output (as defined by `rolling_horizon` and `rolling_jump`).
 - `bind_within_timeblock` does not work correctly if the rolls don't include whole timeblocks.
 Instead, it will bind the first step of the roll (whatever it is) to the end of the timeblock.
 Do not use in nested solves if you are not using whole timeblocks or its multiples as `rolling_jump`
-- the same applies to the `bind_within_period`
+- the same applies to the `bind_within_period` (but in relation to periods - do not use this unless you are `rolling_jump` is as long as a period or its multiples).
-- `storage_start_end_method` sets the first timestep of the first roll and the last timestep of the last roll
+- `storage_start_end_method` can be used to set the first timestep of the first roll and/or the last timestep of the last roll (in conjunction with `storage_state_start` and `storage_state_end`.
-- `bind_within_solve` binds the start and end of each *roll* not the start and end of the whole set.
-Do not use in nested solves.
+- `bind_within_solve` binds the start state to the end state of each *roll* not the start and end of the whole model timeline.
+Use with caution (and probably best not to use together with `storage_solve_horizon_method` *use_reference_value*).

 ## How to use Nested Rolling window solves (investments and long term storage)

-The basic rolling solve has problems on dealing with long term storage (if the rolling times are smaller than it) and with investments.

-What information is lost?
-The most obvious problems are related to the long term storage and investments.
-If the model only sees a few months to the future, it really can't see how much energy needs to be stored.
-Problems with investments are more numerous: What if the first roll is really windy, so it would invest too much on wind which wouldn't produce enough energy in later rolls and then it would need to invest again to something else.
+The basic rolling solve can have problems in dealing with long term storage and with investments.
+If the model only sees a few weeks to the future, it really can't see how much energy should be stored in long term storages.
+Problems with investments can also be rampant: What if the first roll is really windy, so it would invest too much on wind which wouldn't produce enough energy in later rolls and then it would need to invest again to something else.
 How can it consider lifetimes?
 If the option of retiring is allowed it might retire something that is needed for later rolls.

 Nested solve sequences can first solve the investments and long term storage levels and pass them to the dispatch solve.
 Both storage solve and dispatch solve can be rolling solves.
 The dispatch solves can then send the end storage values to the investment and long term storage solves as start values to reduce the error of these solves.